“Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind” ~ Dr Seuss

 In my early 20s, I spent a lot of my time keeping up appearances and doing stuff I didn’t genuinely want to do, purely down to what others might expect and not wanting to let others down, even though those same people may have let me down in return.
 There have been countless times I have not fully expressed myself due to worrying about how someone else may feel, containing myself to never offend or outshine that other person.
 Now I’m not saying we should abandon all social awareness, offend and stop caring about other’s feelings.
 Being self-aware and having the ability to relate to others is a skill worth having and one I pride myself on.
 What I am saying is, You are changing your values, denying yourself and overlooking your needs in fear of rejection.
 We all want to be loved, so we worry about how others perceive us through fear of not being accepted.

-I’m under no illusion that some of the people I know talk shit about me from time to time, this is life.
-What I’m certain of is that I have a select few people I can count on when things get tough.
 Let’s face it, not everyone will love you and YOU won’t love everyone either.
 Don’t let go of your self to please a crowd of people, you can’t please everyone and no matter how much you think you have this in hand and how much you think you’ve won them over, I can guarantee you, someone is thinking the opposite.
 There are no winners in the game of people-pleasing.

 The saddest part of all of this is that…

 It’s holding you back from doing what you want to do.

 So, how do you stop letting people’s opinions and your own overthinking from having control?
 Well, first of all, you will always feel a little pang of doubt and that’s natural.
 What you can do is change your mindset to take back control.
 When you get that feeling of doubt, ask yourself this:

 - What would be the worst outcome?